The Sword of the Lictor: Plot summary

 Having completed the journey he was sent upon when he was exiled from the Citadel, Severian takes up his position as the Lictor (or Master of Chains) of the city of Thrax.
 His lover Dorcas falls into depression, in part because of her position as the partner of a reviled and feared figure in a strange city.
 She is also becoming increasingly upset by her mysterious past, and convinced that she must unravel its secrets, however disturbing they may turn out to be.

 Escaping an exotic creature that incinerates things, which seems to have come to Thrax to find him, Severian finds himself again showing mercy to a condemned prisoner and is forced to flee the city.
 He and Dorcas separate, and he journeys alone into the mountains in search of the Pelerines, whom he believes to be the rightful keepers of the priceless relic which he carries, the Claw of the Conciliator.

-On the road, he battles his enemy Agia, and the Alzabo—a beast which acquires the memories of those it consumes, as well as a gang of men who have opted to become as animals.
+On the road, he battles his enemy Agia, an Alzabo—a beast which acquires the memories of those it consumes—and a gang of men who have opted to become as animals.
 In the wake of this violence, he takes an orphaned boy, little Severian, into his care.
 They encounter a village of men who claim to be sorcerers, and who possess more power than Severian at first believes.
 Escaping amidst the threat that yet another dangerous creature has been set upon his trail, Severian discovers a monarch from the past, Typhon, in an ancient city.
 Typhon tries to manipulate Severian during a complex confrontation.
 Little Severian is killed.

 Continuing his journey, Severian is drawn into a local conflict on the side of a group of islanders being enslaved.
 He then discovers that his old companions Dr. Talos and Baldanders are the enslavers, and is forced to battle the giant Baldanders.

 In the wake of this battle, in which his sword and the Claw are both (at least apparently, in the latter case) destroyed, Severian seeks to digest a series of revelations: about the nature of Baldanders, the nature of the aliens who manipulate events on Urth yet profess to be his friends, and the nature of the Claw which he carried for so long.
 As he does so, he finds himself approaching the edge of the war in the North.